 Students from our Academy audition and are accepted to summer programs throughout the United States.
 Our students have attended American Ballet Theatre, Joffrey Ballet, Ballet West, Harid Conservatory, and other prestigious schools.
 Their acceptance into these programs is a tribute to their dedication and the high quality training they receive at the Montana Ballet Company and Academy.

-Our Pre-Ballet and Beginning Ballet classes introduce children to the brilliant world of dance.
-The primary focus in this Division is capturing children’s innate joy of moving and instilling a love of dance.
+Our Pre-primary and Primary classes introduce children to the brilliant world of dance.
+The focus in this Division is capturing children’s innate joy of moving and instilling a love of dance.
 Students learn rudimentary ballet vocabulary in French, classroom etiquette, and how to work in a group setting.
-Goals are to foster creativity, while students develop coordination, balance, and rhythm.
-Props are used to enhance creative movement, body awareness and understanding of spatial relations.
+Goals are to foster creativity while students develop coordination, balance, and rhythm.
+Props are used to enhance creative movement, body awareness, and understanding of spatial relations.
 This class is suitable for children who are able to separate from their caregiver for roughly 45 minutes.

 We have ongoing enrollment for our Lower Division, accepting students throughout the academic year.

 In our Middle Division, we work to develop a strong and healthy classical ballet technique in a nurturing and supportive environment.
 The primary focus in this Division is to expand upon the young dancer’s love of dance and basic knowledge of ballet vocabulary.
-Work at the barre is introduced, followed by exercises on the center floor.
+Work at the barre is introduced, followed by exercises in the center floor.
 Attention is placed on increasing the dancer’s ability to execute proper ballet technique – working on proper body alignment, core strength, balance, memorization, and the ability to sequence steps and move through space with agility and grace.
 Greater emphasis is placed on cultivating student’s creativity and teaching classical ballet terminology in French.
-Pre-Pointe is introduced at the Ballet D Level, preparing students for pointe work in subsequent levels.
+Pre-Pointe is introduced in Level, 3 preparing students for pointe work in subsequent levels.

 Each level builds upon the one prior to ensure proper progression and acquisition of ballet technique necessary for the Upper Division.